shree214ram/DSA/React-Redux-Node-Javascript/Mysql/readme.md

 https://www.youtube.com/watch?v=s1QkS4PfiFg&ab_channel=CrackConcepts

 1. Difference between JOIN/UNION
+    join : works upon columns , increase the table horizontally union : works upon rows , increase the table vertically
 2. Difference between WHERE/HAVING
+    where : filter table rows with simple where condition having : works on aggregate like avg, max, min
 3. Difference between UNION/UNION All
+    condition :
+       1. column numbers should be same in 2 tables
+       2. column data types should be same in 2 tables

+    union basically used for grouping two or more table and union will give distinct records unionll basically used for grouping two or more table and unionll will give all records
 4. Difference between GROUP BY/ORDER BY
+    Order by : just ordering ascending or decending order group by : grouping the rows having same value in single row , for example find the student of same city and group by offens with aggregate fuction like {sum,avg,min,max}
 5. Difference between JOIN/SUBQUERY
+    subquery : for example IN and exist used for subquery . can print first table data join : can print both the table data
 6. Difference between IN/EXISTS

+    In : used when outer query is big, compare one value to several value Exist : used when inner query is big, tells you a query returned any result

 ### Find the Second Largest Salary in mysql ?
 https://www.geeksforgeeks.org/sql-query-to-find-second-largest-salary/
 1. If AS Working